bartelsjoshuac/Corduroy/README.md

 NOTES:
 - On OSX, docker sometimes has to be run as sudo (root) or you will get a weird postgres database lock file permissions error.
 But this seems random.
 - There are subtle differences between Unix and windows commands you will need to familiarize yourself with.
+This is especially true for Docker docker-compose vs. docker compose for example.
 - There are several security settings that were disabled to make testing much easier, and to make a deployable application for submission.
 Comments are available where these changes were made so that they can be reverted to at least defaults or a more secure settings.
-Examples include password policies, timeouts, etc.
+Examples include password policies, timeouts, etc.  I tried to put comments everyone I did something that seemed less secure that would be done differently in a true production environment.

 Normal execution after Getting Stated
 - *docker compose up -d*  // Not needed if already running.